HaohanWang/ImageNet-Sketch/README.md

 ![ImageNet-Sketch](imagenet_sketch.jpg "ImageNet Sketch")

+## Description

+ImageNet-Sketch data set consists of 50000 images, 50 images for each of the 1000 ImageNet classes.
+We construct the data set with Google Image queries "sketch of \_\_", where \_\_ is the standard class name.
+We only search within the "black and white" color scheme.
+We initially query 100 images for every class, and then manually clean the pulled images by deleting the irrelevant images and images that are for similar but different classes.
+For some classes, there are less than 50 images after manually cleaning, and then we augment the data set by flipping and rotating the images.

 ## [Download the Data](https://drive.google.com/open?id=1Mj0i5HBthqH1p_yeXzsg22gZduvgoNeA)
  - zip file is 7.8 GB
  - extracted files will be 8.4 GB